onap/dcaegen2/docs/sections/services/restconf/installation.rst

 	    docker run onap/org.onap.dcaegen2.collectors.restconfcollector

-For Dublin release, RESTConf collector will be a DCAE component that can dynamically be deployed via Cloudify blueprint installation.
+For the current release, RESTConf collector will be a DCAE component that can dynamically be deployed via Cloudify blueprint installation.

 Steps to deploy are shown below